patriziobellan86/PETSotaAndChallenges/README.md

 Type of comparison can be *strict* or empty in the relaxed setting.
 For example the file 'results-Goncalves-elements-strict.json' contains the results of the benchmarking procedure for the tool of Goncalves in the strict setting for the process elements.
-- info.txt: the file containing the information about the tool tested The source data, benchmarking procedure file, and the results are in each folder of the tool tested.
+- info.txt: the file containing the information about the tool tested

 ## Benchmarking